OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-02/README.md

 app_server_public_ip = "18.118.156.77"
 ```

-If there were multiple instances, say `count = 2`, you can output the whole
+If there were multiple instances, say `count = 2`, we can output the whole
 list using `[*]`.

 ```terraform